Shadow Copy Windows 10 All You Need to Know

 Here you will use free backup software - AOMEI Backupper Standard to safeguard your computer completely, below are the benefits of it.

-• Support multiple scheduled backup settings.
-It allows you to create a backup regularly based on daily, weekly, monthly and different backup methods, such as, full backup, incremental backups, etc.
+- Support multiple scheduled backup settings.
+It allows you to create a backup regularly based on daily, weekly, monthly, and different backup methods, such as full backup, incremental backups, etc.

-• Supports various backup destinations, such as internal disk, external hard drive, network drive, cloud drive, NAS, etc.
+- Supports various backup destinations, such as internal disk, external hard drive, network drive, cloud drive, NAS, etc.

-• Support Windows 10/8/7/XP/Vista.
+- Support Windows 10/8/7/XP/Vista.

-In addition, you can enjoy more useful features in the advanced version of AOMEI Backupper Standard, such as,AOMEI Backupper Professional.
-It provides you an worry-free backup method to schedule backup only changes, it's the differential backup.
-Also, you can delete old backups with Backup Scheme to avoid high disk usage issue.
+In addition, you can enjoy more useful features in the advanced version of AOMEI Backupper Standard, such as AOMEI Backupper Professional.
+It provides you with a worry-free backup method to schedule backup-only changes, it's the differential backup.
+Also, you can delete old backups with Backup Scheme to avoid high disk usage issues.

 1. In the main interface of AOMEI Backupper Standard, click the Backup tab and select System Backup.
 If you want to backup the entire hard drive, just select Disk Backup.

 3. Then click Schedule and OK to enable the default backup settings, it's daily incremental backup.
-Also, you can combine other backup interval and differential backup per your needs.
+Also, you can combine other backup intervals and differential backup per your needs.
 After that, click Start Backup to start the process.

 Please be sure all the backups are intact if you use the default backup settings, otherwise the restore process will fail.
-To avoid this issue, you can choose to use differential backup(supported by professional version).
+To avoid this issue, you can choose to use differential backup.

 Other features you can use:

-• USB Plug in (advanced version): It allows you to backup files to or from USB automatically when it's detected, even without opening this software.
+- USB Plug in (advanced version): It allows you to backup files to or from USB automatically when it's detected, even without opening this software.

 Compared with Windows Backup and Restore, AOMEI Backupper is super fast.
-It took me 4 minutes to backup 70GB of data on a SATA SSD.
+It took me 4 minutes to back up 70GB of data on a SATA SSD.
 If you use NVME SSD, it will be even faster.

-When the backup completes, you can create a bootable media in case serious issues.
+When the backup completes, you can create a bootable media in case of serious issues.
 It gives you a chance to boot your PC from the AOMEI bootable media and restore system image to new hard drive when your system fails to boot.

 Further reading: Windows elevation of privilege vulnerability